 The Ultimate List of Spices & Herbs

 Not sure the difference between cloves and nutmeg spices?
 Want to know which spices are in garam masala?
 We've put together the ultimate reference guide filled with a global list of spices, from the basics to the hard-to-find.
 Ready to get cooking?
-Check out our spice subscription to get small batch, hand crafted, salt free spices seasonally, made especially for cooking easy, global dishes.
+Check out our spice subscription to get small-batch, handcrafted, salt-free spices seasonally, made specially for cooking easy, global dishes.
 Or looking for a gift?
 Our spice gift sets are perfect for cooks new and old.

 Click on any spice from the list below for recipe ideas, cooking tips, techniques and more!
 But first, we'll take it from the top.

 Toss Out Old Spices: A Storage Guide

 Is your spice drawer out of control with random bottles, bags, and boxes of spices jammed together?
 Here's a guide on how to take stock of what you have, figure out what to keep or throw out, and how to get your spices organized.

 Unlike fresh food, spices don't actually spoil or go bad.
 But they do lose flavor and potency over time.
 Old spices won't season your cooking well and can contribute to musky, odd flavors to your dishes.

 The smell test: Sprinkle the spice or herb in your hand.
 Is the aroma weak?
 Is the flavor apparent?
 If not, it's time to replace.